 My purpose for this research project was to create a strong Othello Artificial Intelligence through the use of machine learning and to gain a deeper understanding of machine learning.
 The use of the Minimax algorithm has worked very well.
 It is able to search five moves deep with little to no delay.
-However, I have discovered that the evaluation values chosen for the Minimax algorithm is much more important than how deep the alogorithm can search.
-This is the main reason why so much time and effort was put into using the Genetic Algorithm was used.
-After I had to run the program for hours upon hours, a strong set of evaluation values was produced.

-Using the Genetic Algorithm has been a very interesting experience.
+However, I have discovered that the evaluation values chosen for the Minimax algorithm is more important than how deep the alogorithm can search.
+This is the main reason why so much time and effort was put into using the Genetic Algorithm.
+After I had to run the program for extended periods of time, a strong set of evaluation values was produced.
+Using the Genetic Algorithm has been an interesting experiance.
 Knowing that all one has to do is run the program and let the computer handle everything itself with no input from the user is a different feeling.
-I believe that the Artificial Intelligence that I have created thus far is strong.
-The most beneficial part is yet to come with the work in the third quarter where the most machine learning will take place.
-Having the computer learning from each move will be a difficult task to complete and will take the most research learning on my part in order to achieve it.
+I believe that the Artificial Intelligence that I have created up to this point is strong.